Pinnace No. 1386 sinking: Sinking

 When the boat had stopped rolling, the crew were initially disorientated, but they realised a hatch in the roof was now below them.
-After some struggling, they manged to free the hatch, but the cabin filed with water to a greater depth.
+After some struggling, they managed to free the hatch, but the cabin filed with water to a greater depth.
 It was at this point that they realised that David Ashton couldn't swim.
 Initially, the first two men who had gone through the hatch were clinging to a life-buoy that was being washed out to sea.
 They were rescued by the inshore rescue boat (IRB) at 6:42 pm, some twelve minutes after the first alarm was raised.
-They two were suffering from shock and exposure, but they were able to state that three men were still inside and the skipper was unaccounted for.
+The two were suffering from shock and exposure, but they were able to state that three men were still inside and the skipper was unaccounted for.
 The Amble lifeboat tried to tow the upturned boat further into the harbour and safer water, but the boat was fouled on something underneath.
 It was later stated that this was possibly the mast, but the boat was able to be dragged a small way further into the harbour and so into calmer waters.
 One man was rescued by the Amble lifeboat (Millie Walton) from the upturned hull of the boat, and another man was winched out of the sea by a helicopter.
 David Ashton was rescued after being trapped in the upside down boat for six hours.
 When he was on his own, Ashton found an air bubble to put his head into which he estimates was at a maximum of 3–4 in deep.
-The IRB, had later returned to the upturned boat around 7:10 pm with two divers, but the swell made it impossible for them to get underneath the boat, and they were later returned to the harbour by the IRB as they were exhausted.
+The IRB had later returned to the upturned boat around 7:10 pm with two divers, but the swell made it impossible for them to get underneath the boat, and they were later returned to the harbour by the IRB as they were exhausted.